-On behalf of the members of the Campus Safety Department, I want to personally thank you for your interest in our Annual Fire Safety and Security Report.
-The men and women of The Claremont Colleges Services (TCCS) Campus Safety Department are dedicated security professionals who are committed to making KGI and all of The Claremont Colleges safe places in which to live, work, and study.
+On behalf of the Campus Safety Department members, I want to personally thank you for your interest in our Annual Security Report and Fire Safety Report.
+The men and women of The Claremont Colleges Services (TCCS) Campus Safety Department are dedicated security professionals committed to making KGI and all of The Claremont Colleges safe places to live, work, and study.

 KGI and TCCS Campus Safety Department publish this report because it contains valuable information for our campus community.
 This report also complies with important provisions of the Jeanne Clery Act.
-Campus safety and security, and compliance with the Clery Act continues to be a part of everyone's responsibility at The Claremont Colleges.
-We encourage you to review the information made available to you in this report, where you will find information about our organization including descriptions of services that we provide.
+Campus safety and security and compliance with the Clery Act continues to be a part of everyone's responsibility at The Claremont Colleges.
+We encourage you to review the information available to you in this report, where you will find information about our organization, including descriptions of services we provide.

 As you read this report, you will also become more familiar with our strong commitment to victims of crimes and the specific extensive services we make available to crime victims.
-Lastly, very important information about security policies and procedures on our campus, crime data, and crime prevention information is included.
+Lastly, essential information about security policies and procedures on our campus, crime data and crime prevention information is included.

-As a significant part of our campus-oriented public safety programming, we join KGI in the commitment to foster a secure and supportive environment at The Claremont Colleges.
-Campus safety and security indeed requires a collaborative effort at The Claremont Colleges, and so we proudly partner with the many Departments at KGI that have a critical role in fostering campus safety, including the Dean of Students office, the Senior Administrators, Campus and Residential Life, Facilities Management, and other departments.
+As a significant part of our campus-oriented public safety programming, we join KGI in the commitment to fostering a secure and supportive environment at The Claremont Colleges.
+Campus safety and security indeed require a collaborative effort at The Claremont Colleges, and so we proudly partner with the many Departments at KGI that have a critical role in fostering campus safety, including Student Affairs, the Senior Administrators, Campus, and Residential Life, Facilities Management, and other departments.

-It will always remain our goal to provide the highest quality of public safety services to The Claremont Colleges community and we are honored to collaborate with each of our campuses.
+Our goal will always remain to provide the highest quality of public safety services to The Claremont Colleges community, and we are honored to collaborate with each of our campuses.